lwhiteley/AngularLogExtender/README.md

 To view the blog this module was extended from and inspired by, go to http://solutionoptimist.com/2013/10/07/enhance-angularjs-logging-using-decorators/

-Feel Free to make your own contributions to this module so we can make it better :)
+If you wish to contribute, Please read the `Develop.md` file Feel Free to make your own contributions to this module so we can make it better :)

 [![Build Status](https://travis-ci.org/ferronrsmith/AngularLogExtender.png?branch=master)](https://travis-ci.org/ferronrsmith/AngularLogExtender)